 Launching a new offer involves bringing together a product (or service) and a market.
 In order to do this, the first step is to understand both.

 It all starts with your offer.
+For example, my latest offer is the Public Relations Academy.
 Choose a product (or service!) that’s high quality, unique, and within your area of expertise for best results.
 Shop around and see what’s available on the market.
 Use it yourself so you have a keen understanding of how it works.

-Here are 10 ways that you can build buzz for your next product launch:
+Here are 10 ways that you can build buzz for your next launch:

-- Choose the right launch date.
+Choose the right launch date.
 Figure out when the buying season for your market is.
-If you can, tie it in with something seasonal or something that’s currently being talked about.
-Create a content plan and map out monthly themes.
+If you can, tie it in with something seasonal, like your holiday promotions, or something that’s currently being talked about.
+Create a content plan with this free planner and map out monthly themes.
 Look at events that relate to your offer.

-- Use scarcity tactics.
+Use scarcity tactics.
 Limit the number of products or create an early bird special that includes added features or other goodies and limit the number of these available.
 This gives people a sense of urgency about buying the product, since there’s a chance they could miss out.
+On the flip side, if you are launching a new service, you might only want to work with a limited amount of new clients!

-- Create a sense of mystery.
-Slowly and gradually reveal information about your product.
+Create a sense of mystery.
+Slowly and gradually reveal information about your product or service.
 Produce teaser content.
 Offer hints about what’s to come.
 A sense of mystery makes your launch like a great book where the reader can’t wait to turn the next page.

-- Line-up your brand ambassadors and affiliates.
+Line-up your brand ambassadors and affiliates.
 Enlist influencers early on in the pre-launch phase and get them talking about your product.
 It’ll seem to your audience like everybody everywhere is talking about it and they will want to be part of it.
-Fear of missing out!
+This is called the fear of missing out (FOMO)!

 As for the market, you should understand your audience and their needs.
 Create a target customer profile and try to identify their main concerns and problems so you can solve them.
 This profile should describe the ideal person who benefits most from the product you’ve chosen.